KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

 2. Use the `console.log` output to confirm we show the alert starting from the 3rd button click.

-   > [!TIP]
-   > You will use StackBlitz to type code statements and Chrome to verify your work when your web page reloads.
-Don't forget to save _scripts.js_ every time you type a code statement.

 3. If we want to only show the alert the first 3 times you clicked the button, how would you change the conditional statement?

    > [!HINT]